 By: Kevin Duffy

 The question, “Do you have a project schedule?” is the bane of a contractor’s existence.
 Most times, a contractor will think to himself – get off my back and let me do my job!
 As engineers, architects and building envelope consultants, we know that contractors are tired of hearing it.
 Believe me, we are tired of saying it.
-But, a project schedule may be one of the most important documents in any construction project.
+But, a project schedule may be one of the most important documents in any construction project and most important parts of construction administration.

 Schedules come in all sorts of shapes, sizes and colors, but the fundamentals are the same: provide a detailed list of activities, and the time frame for their completion.
 Since there are a variety of unknowns that can sideline the best intentions, determining and following a realistic schedule for a façade restoration project can be particularly challenging.
 Everything from additional masonry work to structural repairs can lengthen a project schedule by days, weeks, or even months.
 That being said, providing and regularly updating an accurate initial schedule to reflect weather delays, additional work, or other setbacks, is necessary to ensure the entire scope of work is monitored, and the Owner’s needs are met to the best of the construction team’s ability.